-- Professor of theoretical linguistics and Media and Cultural Studies at Tel Aviv University and at the University of Utrecht
+- Was a Professor at Tel Aviv University and at the University of Utrecht

-- Known for her extreme revisionist view of Israeli history
+- Was known for her extreme revisionist view of Israeli history

-- Places responsibility for the Arab-Israeli conflict fully on Israel’s shoulders
+- Placed all responsibility for the Arab-Israeli conflict on Israel

 Reinhart subsequently served as a professor of linguistics and cultural studies at Tel Aviv University for more than 20 years.
 At various times in her career, she also held teaching positions at Columbia University, Duke University, MIT, New York University, the University of Paris, and Utrecht University in the Netherlands.
 Some of the courses she taught were in the fields of art, literature, and media studies.